w3c/wcag3/guidelines/groups/user-control/content-changes/change-of-content-notified.md

 :::applies-when
 - The changes appear before the user’s current position in reader order.
 - The changes appear earlier in the process.
-- Notifications, status or error messages appear.
+- Notifications, status messages, or error messages appear.
 - The amount of content changes.
 - The change affects the content’s meaning.
 - The audience changes.
 :::

 :::except-when
 - changes are continuous, without pause.
 :::

 :::example